soheilAla/soheilAla/README.md

 Hey there!
 I’m **Soheil**, a 17-year-old junior **backend** developer and **DevOps** engineer.

-I’m obsessed with understanding how technology works under the hood and love diving deep into new tools.
+I’m obsessed with understanding how technology works behind the scene and love diving deep into new tools.
 Right now, I’m focusing on **DevSecOps**.

 When I’m not in the Shell, you’ll find me reading books or listening to music.
 I also have a knack for **technical writing**, where I break down complex concepts and share knowledge in ways that are clear and easy to understand.